Action Pack (TV programming block): Television movies

-Starting as a series of four made for television movies in 1994, the series debuted on January 16, 1995.
+Starting as a series of four made-for-television movies in 1994, the series debuted on January 16, 1995.
 Vanishing Son I, Vanishing Son II, Vanishing Son III, and Vanishing Son IV, were aired on February 28, July 18, July 25, and October 10, 1994, respectively.
-The series was ground-breaking for the casting of an Asian male in an attractive leading-man role.
+The series was groundbreaking for the casting of an Asian male in an attractive leading-man role.

-An additional movie was a part of the initial lineup, titled Fastlane was set to be directed by John Landis and would concern two friends finding a spaceship/car hybrid vehicle.
+An additional movie was a part of the initial lineup; titled Fastlane, it was set to be directed by John Landis and would concern two friends finding a spaceship/car hybrid vehicle.
 However, for unknown reasons the project never actually made it to air.
 The "shell" prop for the spaceship/car (which was designed to fit over a Pontiac Fiero) was auctioned off in 2007.